 When the Madame Tussauds branch in Berlin opened its doors, one German wasn’t too happy.
-He stormed passed security on opening day, rushed to the wax statue of Adolph Hitler and tore his head off.
+He stormed past security on opening day, rushed to the wax statue of Adolph Hitler, and tore his head off.
 Apart from being unaware that decapitating wax statues when visiting Madame Tussauds isn’t allowed, the perpetrator was unhappy that Hitler had become a tourist attraction.

 Another decapitation victim